Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * If the enclosing class uses the old behaviour, emit a `getfield` instruction, referring to the field keeping the delegate of the given type.
 * Else, emit a `invokevirtual` instruction, referring to the delegate accessor function of the given type.

-As for the actual method delegation, each interface method should be delegated to the DI as returned by a call to the accessor function for that interface.
+As for the actual method delegation, each interface method should be delegated to the Delegate Identity as returned by a call to the accessor function for that interface.

 ## Reflection
 Generated delegate accessor functions should not be returned as part of `KClass.members`, etc,